-Most if not all other states take the simpler route and don’t bother with out-of-state advisors with five or fewer clients residing in their state.
+Nebraska is the same as New Hampshire, acknowledging the de minimis exemption for state-registered investment advisers but not SEC-registered investment advisers.
+Most if not all other states take the simpler route and don’t bother with out-of-state advisers with five or fewer clients residing in their state.
 I vaguely used “most if not all” because I haven’t taken the time to pore over each and every state’s securities laws, lest I start bleeding directly from my eyes.
-Texas, Louisiana, and New Hampshire are the three most well-known de minimis oddities as far as I’m aware.
+Texas, Louisiana, New Hampshire and Nebraska are the three most well-known de minimis oddities as far as I’m aware.

-For transient or virtual advisors, it’s at least worth noting how the SEC defines “place of business” for purposes of Section 222(d):
+For transient or virtual advisers, it’s at least worth noting how the SEC defines “place of business” for purposes of Section 222(d):

 (1) An office at which the investment adviser regularly provides investment advisory services, solicits, meets with, or otherwise communicates with clients; and

 (2) Any other location that is held out to the general public as a location at which the investment adviser provides investment advisory services, solicits, meets with, or otherwise communicates with clients.